foundersandcoders/romanizer/README.md

 - **D** meaning **500**,
 - **M** meaning **1000**.

-We would like to be able to convert Arabic numbers into their Roman numeral equivalents.
+We would like to be able to convert numbers into their Roman numeral equivalents.

 # Defining the tools